 A prospectus document is usually submitted to a faculty member or committee who has the power to approve project plans and give the student go-ahead and support.
 A prospectus is used to ensure student preparation, determine student focus on a significant issue worth researching, and establish student/faculty agreement on a feasible plan before a student is released to dive headlong into databases and drafting.

 As subsets of proposals, we'll talk about both research grants and prospectuses under the broader title, proposals, in the rest of the chapter.

 Creating a Proposal

 Each opportunity to write a proposal will be distinct.
 Some calls for proposals will have specific templates; some won’t.
-They will differ on page length expectations, required sections, and level of detail demanded.
+They will differ in expectations regarding page count, section headings, and detail level.
 We can’t tackle—nor do I know—all the nuances and requirements of each and every proposal.